AfroLatino/aws-bootcamp-cruddur/journal/week1.md

 I used multi-stage docker build to compile binaries and other operations typically performed before building container images.

+Multistage builds make use of one Dockerfile with multiple FROM instructions.
+Each of these FROM instructions is a new build stage that can COPY artifacts from the previous stages.
+By going and copying the build artifact from the build stage, you eliminate all the intermediate steps such as downloading of code, installing dependencies, and testing.
+All these steps create additional layers, and you want to eliminate them from the final image.

+The build stage is named by appending AS name-of-build to the FROM instruction.
+The name of the build stage can be used in a subsequent FROM command by providing a convenient way to identify the source layer for files brought into the image build.
+The final image is produced from the last stage executed in the Dockerfile.

 ### Add Dockerfile

 Creat a file called `Dockerfile`